How to List Groups in Linux

 john adm cdrom sudo dip plugdev lpadmin sambashare

-To list all members of a group, use the getent group command followed by the group name.
+To view a group entry and its listed members, use the getent group command followed by the group name.

 getent group developers

-If the group exists the command will print the group and all its members:
+If the group exists, the command prints the group entry:

 developers:x:126:frank,mary